sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A new bookmark (outline) organization for hyperref
+Short desc    : A new bookmark (outline) organization for hyperref
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package implements a new bookmark (outline) organization
+Descript     : This package implements a new bookmark (outline) organization
              : for package hyperref.
 Bookmark properties such as style and
              : color can now be set.
 Other action types are available (URI,
              : GoToR, Named).
 The bookmarks are generated in the first compile